sdevgill/whisper-api-auto/README.md

 A simple and easy-to-use audio transcription app that uses OpenAI's Whisper API to transcribe audio files and calculate the transcription cost, automatically.
+Optionally, you can use the gpt-format.py script to format the transcriptions into short paragraphs using the gpt-3.5-turbo-16k model.

 ## Requirements